Harold P. Williams: Judge

 Williams resigned as U.S. Attorney in 1926 after he was appointed Associate Justice of the Massachusetts Superior Court.
+He presided over the Oliver Garrett and John W. Lyons criminal cases and the Medford Trust Company's lawsuit against Edwin T. McKnight.
 He remained on the Superior Court until August 13, 1947, when he was appointed by Governor Robert F. Bradford to serve on the Massachusetts Supreme Judicial Court.

 Personal life

 On September 9, 1911, Williams married Mary Harriet Culp of Brooklyn, Connecticut.
-They had one son, Harold P. Williams, Jr.
+They had one son, Harold P. Williams, Jr. The family resided in Brookline for many years before moving to the Hotel Puritan in Boston.

 Williams served in many offices in Brookline including Town Moderator and member of the Board of Trustees of the Public Library.

 Williams was a member of the Congregational church, the freemasons, the American Law Institute, the Massachusetts Bar Association, Sigma Alpha Epsilon, the Harvard Club of Boston, the Union Club of Boston, the Brae Burn Country Club, and the Grange.

-Williams' hobbies included golf and traveling.
+His hobbies included golf and traveling.

+Death

+Williams died on August 6, 1965 at the Hahnemann Hospital in Boston after a long illness.